-- i.
-Criteria for Diagnosis: - 1.
-A pathogenic mutation(s) for congenital amegakaryocytic thrombocytopenia. - 2.
+- 1. A pathogenic mutation(s) for congenital amegakaryocytic thrombocytopenia. - 2.
 For those patients tested but lacking a genetic mutation the patient must meet criteria a and b below: - a.
 Thrombocytopenia early in life, AND - b.
 History of bone marrow demonstrating megakaryocyte hypoplasia.

 - 1. Severe thrombocytopenia (platelet count <20,000/μL) or transfusion-dependent thrombocytopenia, OR - 2.
-Neutropenia defined as an ANC $<500/\mu L$, OR - 3.
+Neutropenia defined as an ANC <500/μL, OR - 3.
 Severe anemia (hemoglobin <8 g/dL) or transfusion-dependent anemia, OR - 4.
 Additional clinical or laboratory data may be considered for protocol eligibility following review by protocol 1904 ERC.